1: Decide if you are submitting scores.

 - Plan to submit all your applications prior to the December vacation so you can enjoy some well-deserved time off.
 This means you should be working on your supplemental essays this month.

-- Schedule and prepare for virtual or campus interviews (if offered, instructions
+- Continue to schedule and prepare for virtual or campus interviews (if offered,

 - If you are applying early, watch deadlines (many are November 1) and complete early decision agreements.